NFeingold/Virtual-Kubelet-Demonstration/Guide/1 -IoT Hub and AKS/README.md

 I have also created a Shell Script, which I will soon publish as an alternative to the AutoHotKey script.
 It is currently untested.

+### Cheat Sheet

+I have provided a cheat sheet .txt file if you want the commands but no explanation of what they do.
+I recomend this sheet only after you've done this example once or twice, as it makes the process a bit faster.

 ## Part 1: Creating an AKS Cluster and IoT Hub